From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Experimental Design

 \subsection{Scenario 2: WordNet Relations}

-In Scenario 2, we explore a subgraph of WordNet instances and their structural relationships.
-We extract a subset from the public WN18 dataset~\cite{Bordes2013wn18}, consisting of 40,943 WordNet synsets and 18 relation types.
-The dataset is filtered by the following conditions: (1) after converting synsets to words, the words must be in the Llama vocabulary; (2) only the first sense of each synset is retained for its stereotypical meaning; (3) a relation must involve at least 10 words; (4) symmetric relation pairs, such as hypernym and hyponym, are merged.
-Additionally, we define two wordform relations: \textit{tokenization variant}, distinguishing tokens with and without a leading underscore (e.g., ``man'' vs. ``\#man''), and \textit{uppercase variant}, differentiating capitalized and non-capitalized forms (e.g., ``red'' vs. ``Red'').
-In total, we consider eight relation types, listed in Table~\ref{tab:relation}.
+In Scenario 2, we examine a subgraph of WordNet~\cite{miller1995wordnet} to assess how structural lexical relations are reflected in the embedding-based network.
+We use a filtered subset of the public WN18 dataset~\cite{Bordes2013wn18}, comprising 40{,}943 WordNet synsets and 18 relation types.
+The filtering process follows these criteria: (1) after mapping synsets to their corresponding words, only those present in the LLaMA vocabulary are retained; (2) only the first sense of each synset is kept to represent its prototypical meaning; (3) only relation types involving at least 10 valid word pairs are included; (4) symmetric relation types, such as \textit{hypernym} and \textit{hyponym}, are merged.

+We also introduce two additional wordform-based relation types: \textit{tokenization variant}, which captures differences between tokens with and without a leading underscore (e.g., ``man'' vs. ``\#man''), and \textit{uppercase variant}, which differentiates capitalized from lowercase forms (e.g., ``red'' vs. ``Red'').
+In total, we include eight relation types, summarized in Table~\ref{tab:relation}.
+This scenario investigates whether and how these structured lexical relations are preserved in the topology of the embedding-based semantic network.